Chat with Us Phone Number1 888 717 8844

 3. Create a Distraction-Free Workspace

-Your environment shapes your behaviour.
-Remove distractions and dedicate a space for studying.
-For digital interruptions, use tools like Freedom or Cold Turkey to block distracting websites.
+Your environment has a major influence on your behaviour.
+Create a dedicated study space and remove distractions wherever possible.
+To reduce digital interruptions, use tools like Freedom or Cold Turkey to block distracting websites.

 4. Use “If-Then” Plans

-“If-then” plans are powerful for building new habits.
+“If-then” planning helps turn intentions into habits.
 For example: “If it’s 7:00 pm on Tuesday, then I’ll study for 30 minutes.”
-Research by Gollwitzer and Sheeran shows that these plans significantly improve goal achievement.
+Research by Gollwitzer and Sheeran has shown that these implementation plans significantly improve goal achievement.

 5. Leverage Technology

-- Task Management Tools: Apps like Trello or Asana help break tasks into manageable steps.
+• Task Management: Applications like Trello and Asana help break large projects into manageable tasks.

 6. Build Accountability

-- Partner Up: Study with a friend, even virtually, to track progress.
+• Partner Up: Study with a friend, even online, to encourage each other and monitor progress.

-- Communicate with Family: Share your schedule so they can support, not disrupt, your study time.
+• Communicate with Family: Share your study schedule so others know when you need uninterrupted time.

 The Benefits of Overcoming Procrastination